Batwa People: History, Height, Language, Food & more

-Discover the Batwa People‘s history, culture, traditions, and practices in this detailed look at their distinct way of life.
-The Echuya Batwa people are an endangered tribe that live in Great Lakes region who were displaced for the conservation of the mountain gorillas.
+Batwa People: Discover the Batwa People‘s rich history, vibrant culture, ancient traditions, and unique practices in this detailed exploration of their distinct way of life.
+The Batwa people, also known as the Twa or Pygmies, are an endangered indigenous group in Uganda’s Great Lakes region, revered as the original “Keepers of the Forest.”

 The Batwa people are one of the oldest surviving indigenous tribes in kisoro, kanungu, bundibugyo in Africa.
 They live high in the mountain forests, straddling several east African countries.
 The Batwa are now called conservation refugees, as governments scramble to cope with the pressures of population growth and climate change.